 Students will wear Selwyn House phys-ed uniforms until further notice.
 This includes SHS shorts, sweatpants, athletic t-shirts, sweatshirts, and running shoes.
 This allows for comfortable clothing for outdoor classes and midday body-break exercises, and ensures that clothes can be laundered daily.

-1. Parents of students in Grades 5 through 11, please ensure that your son has a clean face mask each day.
-He will receive two Selwyn House face masks, as well.
-Please label them.
-We strongly recommend that students in Maternelle through Grade 4 have a face mask with them.
-2. While there will be sanitizer stations around the school, you may wish to supply your son with small sanitizer bottles.
+1. While there will be sanitizer stations around the school, you may wish to supply your son with small sanitizer bottles.
 There is a sink in every Elementary School classroom for students to wash their hands with soap and water.

 For health and safety reasons, there will be no visitor or parent access in the school.
 All parents and visitors must report to the front office in the Lucas Building if they wish to deliver or drop something off.